Ed Parker: Hollywood career

-Parker can be seen with Elvis Presley in the opening sequence of the 1977 TV special "Elvis in Concert".
+Parker can be seen with Elvis Presley in the opening sequence of the 1977 TV special Elvis in Concert.
 Parker wrote a book about his time with Elvis on the road.

 Parker's training

-Ed Parker was enrolled in Judo classes by his father at the age of twelve, and Parker received his Shodan in Judo in 1949 at the age of eighteen.
+Ed Parker was enrolled in judo classes by his father at the age of twelve, and received his Shodan in Judo in 1949 at the age of eighteen.
 After receiving his brown belt in Kenpo, he moved to the US mainland to attend Brigham Young University, where he began to teach martial arts.
 Mr. Parker's kenpo shodan diploma is dated 1953.

 During this period, Parker was significantly influenced by the Japanese and Okinawan interpretations prevalent in Hawaii.
 Parker's book Kenpo Karate, published in 1961, shows the many hard linear movements, albeit with modifications, that set his interpretations apart.

 All the influences up to that time were reflected in Parker's rigid, linear method of "Kenpo Karate," as it was called.
 Between writing and publishing, however, he began to be influenced by the Chinese arts, and included this information in his system.
 He settled in Southern California after leaving the Coast Guard and finishing his education at BYU.
 Here he found himself surrounded by other martial artists from a wide variety of systems, many of whom were willing to discuss and share their arts with him.
-Parker made contact with people like Ark Wong, Haumea Lefiti, Jimmy Wing Woo (who developed many of the American Kenpo forms still used today), Jimmy H.Woo (Chin Siu Dek), founder and Grandmaster of Kung Fu San Soo (Tsoi Li Ho Fut) and Lau Bun.
-These martial artists were known for their skills in arts such as Five Family Fist Kung Fu, Splashing-Hands, San Soo, T'ai Chi, and Hung Gar, and this influence remains visible in both historical material (such as forms that Parker taught in his system) and current principles.
+Parker made contact with people like Ark Wong, Haumea Lefiti, Jimmy Wing Woo (who developed many of the American Kenpo forms still used today), Jimmy H. Woo (Chin Siu Dek), founder and Grandmaster of San Soo and Lau Bun.
+These martial artists were known for their skills in arts such as Five Family Fist Kung Fu, Splashing-Hands, San Soo, tai chi, and Hung Gar, and this influence remains visible in both historical material (such as forms that Parker taught in his system) and current principles.

 Exposed to new Chinese training concepts and history, he wrote a second book, Secrets of Chinese Karate, published in 1963.
 Parker drew comparisons in this and other books between karate (a better known art in the United States at that time) and the Chinese methods he adopted and taught.

 Death

-Ed Parker, the owner of an international chain of karate schools, died of a heart attack on Saturday, 15 December 1990 after arriving at Honolulu International Airport.
-He was 59 years old.
+On December 15, 1990, Parker, aged 59, suffered a heart attack after arriving at Honolulu International Airport.
+He died en route to Kaiser Hospital.